-Each year during Orientation for all incoming undergraduate students, Carnegie Mellon University hosts a 90-minute interactive program, which covers a number of topics, including healthy relationships, sex, consent, alcohol, drugs, emotional well-being, and bystander intervention.
-The program also provides information about the university's Policy Against Sexual Harassment and Sexual Assault, resources available on campus and in the Pittsburgh community, and how to make a report of sexual misconduct (which includes sexual assault, sexual harassment, dating and domestic violence, and stalking).
-Students attending the session receive a Resource Guide that provides information to survivors about what to do if impacted by sexual misconduct, outlines campus and community resources, provides definitions of the types of sexual misconduct, and explains how the university responds to reports of sexual misconduct.
+Each year during Orientation for all incoming undergraduate students, Carnegie Mellon University hosts a series of interactive programs, which cover a number of topics, including healthy relationships, sex, consent, alcohol, drugs, emotional well-being, and effective bystander intervention strategies.
+The programs also provide information about the University's Policy Against Sexual Harassment and Sexual Assault, resources available on campus and in the Pittsburgh community, and how to make a report of sexual misconduct (which includes sexual assault, sexual harassment, dating and domestic violence, and stalking).
+Students attending the sessions receive a Resource Guide that provides information to survivors about what to do if impacted by sexual misconduct, outlines campus and community resources, provides definitions of the types of sexual misconduct, and explains how the University responds to reports of sexual misconduct.
 The print resource guide also directs students to more comprehensive information housed on the Office of Title IX Initiatives web site (www.cmu.edu/title-ix).

-Prior to arriving on campus, all new undergraduate students must complete two online courses administered by University Health Services (UHS):
+Prior to arriving on campus, all new undergraduate students are expected to complete two online courses administered by University Health Services (UHS):